 Thus if after the divorce George remarries but Martha remains single and is otherwise eligible for spousal benefits, she can continue to receive them in the amount of $603.30 despite George’s remarriage.
 Even if George and his new wife divorce after 10 years of marriage and the new wife seeks spousal benefits based on George’s work record, Martha will continue to receive her benefits of $603.30.

 In our hypothetical case involving George and Martha, Martha will continue to receive the same spousal benefit she had been receiving while married to George.
-Even if George and Martha were younger and had not reached retirement age at the time of their divorce, Martha would still be entitled to apply to spousal benefits based on George’s work record when they both reached retirement age.
+Even if George and Martha were younger and had not reached retirement age at the time of their divorce, Martha would still be entitled to apply for spousal benefits based on George’s work record when they both reached retirement age.